BurakGuldal10/Privacy-Policy/README.md

   - Withdraw consent for data processing at any time
   - Lodge a complaint with a supervisory authority

-To exercise any of these rights, contact: guldaliburak04@gmail.com

 ────────────────────────────────────────
 8. COOKIES & TRACKING